dnldelarosa/Rmdx/.github/CONTRIBUTING.md

 If you’ve found a bug, please file an issue that illustrates the bug with a minimal [reprex](https://www.tidyverse.org/help/#reprex) (this will also help you write a unit test, if needed).

+### Commit style

+The only exception are commit messages, where we will use the [Angular style convention](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit).
+Due to the nature of the project we will omit the scope in the commit header (e.g. doc: add commit convention to CONTRIBUTING)

 ### Pull request process

 *   Fork the package and clone onto your computer.
 If you haven't done this before, we recommend using `usethis::create_from_github("drdsdaniel/Rmdx", fork = TRUE)`.